phara0n/ecarv1/frontend/flutter/ecar_app/README.md

 ### Installation

-1. Clone the repository
+1. Clone the repository: `git clone https://github.com/phara0n/ecarv1.git`
-2. Navigate to the project directory
+2. Navigate to the project directory: `cd ecarv1/frontend/flutter/ecar_app`
 3. Run `flutter pub get` to install dependencies
 4. Update the API base URL in `lib/services/auth_service.dart` to point to your API instance
 5. Run the app using `flutter run`